mettledrum/sentiment_reporter/README.md

 ## TODO
 - hook up websockets to a React.js component
+- make it look cooler; like a spectrum of red/green based on sentiment score
 - ~~make websockets hub better~~
 - ~~identify individual websocket connections so borked ones can close~~